interactive-solutions/node-hermes/README.md

 Note: Hermes will only handle one `user:authenticate` event at a time from a specific socket.

 ##### Successful
-If the user is authenticated, Hermes will respond with a `user:authenticate` event over the same socket with data `{success: true}` and also add the socket to the system.
+If the user is authenticated, Hermes will respond with a `user:authenticated` event over the same socket with data `{success: true}` and also add the socket to the system.
 After successful authentication, all configured events (see `Configuration`) will be handled.